psufka/chrome-to-omnifocus/README.md

-# Chrome to OmniFocus Chrome Extension by Paul Sufka
+# Chrome to OmniFocus Chrome Extension

 A Chrome extension by Paul Sufka to save the current tab, selected text, or link as a task in OmniFocus.
 Built with Manifest V3 for compatibility with modern Chrome versions.
 Download the [latest release](https://github.com/psufka/chrome-to-omnifocus/releases/latest).